oliverthiele/ot_faq/README.md

 composer require oliverthiele/ot-faq
 ```

-and add the TypoScript in your root Template or in your sitepackage:
+and add the TypoScript in your root Template or in your site package extension:

 ### Constants: